*** 20th Anniversary: 2003 to 2023 ***

 a earth of fire and thousands of people running here and there of the frightened faces

-Global warming articles like to visualize disaster.
-A few examples…
+Articles about global warming like to visualize disasters.
+Here are a few examples...

-Temperate regions which have not yet been subject to diseases such as Lyme Disease, West Nile and Malaria could now get them.
+There's a chance that temperate regions that haven't been affected yet by diseases like Lyme Disease, West Nile, and Malaria could now get them.

-Heat Our breathing, animals, cars, houses, industries.
-You get the point.
+Heat comes from our breathing, animals, cars, houses, industries.
+I'm sure you get the point.

-Green house gases Our bodies, animals, cars, houses, industries.
-All emit Carbon dioxide, methane (cows are famous here), or both, plus others.
-Heat becomes trapped and the temperature goes up.
+Green house gases also come from our bodies, animals, cars, houses, and industries.
+All emit carbon dioxide, methane (cows are famous here), or both.
+As a result, heat gets trapped and the temperature goes up.

-Global warming history - The earth has survived.
-Many of these changes occurred before man was around, so there is some question whether mankind will survive.
-There is only one way to find out for sure, but I am willing to bet YES.
+The earth has survived global warming.
+There is some question about whether mankind will survive many of these changes.
+Only one way to find out for sure, but I'm willing to bet yes.

-Much as been written about it and even more about An Inconvenient Truth.
-Keep in mind that this is Hollywood, and sacrificing some grim reality for excitement and profit is the norm here.
-However, any of those things shown in the film is possible.
+There's a lot written about it and even more about An Inconvenient Truth.
+Hollywood sacrifices some grim reality for excitement and profit, so keep that in mind.
+Any of those things shown in the movie are possible.

-What about them all happening on the same day?
-Well...that will be decided.
-I'd say likely not, but some global warming articles give reasons why multiple things could occur in a sudden chain reaction, causing catastrophe.
+What if they all happened at the same time?
+That'll be decided.
+Some global warming articles explain why multiple things could happen in a sudden chain reaction, causing disaster.